esrol/esrol-errors/readme.md

-Part of xena decoupling procedure.
+Part of Esrol decoupling procedure.